First (and always first), the text:

 Excursus: Paul versus James

 Both are saying the same thing but have different vantage points.
 Paul’s perspective speaks primarily to where justification begins, whereas James’s perspective speaks to where justification ends.
 When Paul claims that we are “justified by faith apart from works of the law” (Rom.
 3:28) he is arguing against those (Jews) who claim either they do not need faith because their works are sufficient or those who downplay the role of faith because of their heritage.
-James, on the other hand, argues that we are “justified by works and not by faith alone” (2:24) because works are the product of faith, or the culmination of faith, the external output an internal reality.
-We are brought into a relationship with Jesus by faith alone (Paul) and our faith demonstrates its authenticity by our works (James).
-Therefore, Paul compliments James rather than contradicts him.
+James, on the other hand, argues that we are “justified by works and not by faith alone” (2:24) because works are the product of faith, or the culmination of faith, the external output from an internal reality.
+It is by faith alone that we are brought into a relationship with Jesus (Paul), whereas our works display the authenticity of our faith commitment (James).
+Therefore, Paul and James complement rather than contradict one another.

 Inactive faith cannot save nor can it justify (v.
 14, 24).
 “Faith alone saves, but the faith that saves is never alone” or “We are justified not without, and yet not by works” (John Calvin).